Looking for peace of mind about whether you should stay or go?

 Self-discovery is not a process you should rush through if you truly want to find peace of mind and make a solid decision.
 So make sure to take all the time you need.

-It may be that you’re simply not ready for the answers (been there!) or you need to talk to someone neutral (meaning, someone who doesn’t have a stake in your decision!) to get a different perspective.
+When this happens, it may be that you’re simply not ready for the answers (been there!) or you need to talk to someone neutral (meaning, someone who doesn’t have a stake in your decision!) to get a different perspective.

 It’s also perfectly okay to step away from the workbook and simply go about your daily life until you feel like coming back to it.
 Taking a break from trying to find answers can sometimes work wonders.